Welcome to Cannabis Marketing Live. All Puff. No Fluff.

 - Earned – this is primarily defined as Search Engine Optimization (SEO) and content marketing (or, a “inbound marketing”)

-- Owned – these are channels that you own and have control over, like your website, no one can tell you to shut down your website.
+- Owned – these are channels that you own and have control over, like your website, or your email marketing.
+No one can tell you to shut down your website.

 Social media is blurred across all three areas.

 But in Cannabis, paid media as digital marketers traditionally think about it, is primarily unavailable.

 What do you do when you can’t use one of the pillars?